2012 Bangkok bombings

 The 2012 Bangkok bombings were a series of explosions that occurred in Bangkok, Thailand on 14 February 2012, injuring five people.
-Thai authorities said that the bombings were a botched attempt by Iranian nationals to assassinate Israeli diplomats.
+Israeli authorities said that the bombings were a botched attempt by Iranian nationals to assassinate Israeli diplomats.
 Several Iranians were arrested and charged for the attacks, one of whom was badly injured.

 Background

 The blasts occurred a day after attacks on Israeli diplomats in Tbilisi, Georgia and New Delhi, India.
-Israel said that the Iranian government was behind the bombings, a charge the government denied.
+Israel said that the Iranian government was behind the bombings.
+However, Iran has stated that Israel carried out the attacks in order to damage Tehran's good relations with India, Georgia, and Thailand.
+Thailand had recently recognized the statehood of Palestine.

 Explosions

 The first blast happened at about 14:00 at a safe house on Sukhumvit 71, which the suspects had rented.
 The explosion blew off part of the roof of the structure.
 The men then fled the house.
 Moradi, who was injured and bloodied, attempted to flag down a taxi.
 When the driver, seeing his state, refused to take him, he threw a grenade at the taxi.
 The grenade damaged the vehicle and injured the driver.
 Police officers who responded to the blasts then tried to stop Moradi, who tried to escape by throwing another grenade at them.
 The grenade bounced off a tree and back at him, exploding and severing both his legs.